cake-dev/AlgorithmProjects/LabTwo/bin/readme.txt

  *  Describe how you implemented Percolation.java.
 How did you check
  *  whether the system percolates?
 This should be something like 3-5 sentences.
  *****************************************************************************/
+I implemented percolation.java using a custom percolation class, as well as the WeightedQuickUnionUF class.
+I checked whether the system percolates by checking if the top and bottom virtual sites are connected.
+I did this by using the WeightedQuickUnionUF class to connect the top and bottom virtual sites to the top and bottom rows of the grid.
+Then, I checked if the top and bottom virtual sites were connected using the connected method of the WeightedQuickUnionUF class.